sourc3array/genAudio_808TK_SFZ/README.md

 ## Compatibility

-The **808TK** is designed for use with SFZ-compliant sample players and audio plug-ins.
+The **808TK** is designed for use with SFZ sample players and audio plug-ins.

 ## Installation